Alfred St. Clair-Abrams: 1896 Florida legislature election and killing of W. Bailey Tucker

 In 1896 St. Clair-Abrams was running for the Florida legislature as an anti railroad candidate.
 St. Clair-Abrams was defeated in his election, and he believed that W. Bailey Tucker of the Florida Central and Peninsula Railroad had brought about his defeat by unfair means.

 On July 26, 1896 St. Clair-Abrams went to Tucker's home, confronted him and shot him in the head with a shotgun loaded with buckshot.
-Initially it was believed that St. Clair-Abrams shot Tucker because of St. Clair-Abrams' anger over the election, however it was later reviled that St. Clair-Abrams shot Tucker because Tucker was having an affair with St. Clair-Abrams' wife.
+Initially it was believed that St. Clair-Abrams shot Tucker because of St. Clair-Abrams' anger over the election, however it was later revealed that St. Clair-Abrams shot Tucker because Tucker was having an affair with St. Clair-Abrams' wife.

 Death and burial

 After a long illness, St. Clair-Abrams died at his home in Tavares, Florida in May 1915.
 He was buried in Jacksonville, Florida.